ctrueden/ctrueden.github.io/_pages/deus/Wednesday15.md

 Jason will not be present for this session.
 Figure out how to handle this -- Write out the character?
 Kill him?
 Have the bounty hunters abduct him?

-!!Celestia
+## Celestia
 When Noun opens the celestial door, he encounters Abaddon coming up the stairs.
 After that, should he ascend to the top, he feels his body being deconstructed, and his soul being torn away.
 It is excruciating.
 Hopefully he screams.
 (If not, then he loses his divine essence, and is Russell Miner while in Celestia -- he remembers the time as Noun, but it is beyond his comprehension and makes no sense.
 Should he leave again, the divine essence returns to him, and he is Noun again, remembering nothing of his time in Celestia.)
 If so, then he finds himself in Celestia and realizes that none of it is real.
 But before his eyes, the words he shouted twist and morph, spreading outward from his body, infusing life into everything they touch, until the place has become real after all.

 The celestials there are all stunned and shocked as they are overcome by the wave.
 After the transformation is complete, Celestia occupies a newly created plane, the celestial plane.
 Unfortunately, the celestials have been severed from the Caretaker.
 From their perspective, they have lost their connection to God, no longer feeling his presence.
 One of them asks him brokenly, &quot;Who are you?
 What have you done?&quot; Another replies, &quot;The Lord has abandoned us, because of him!&quot; They begin casting stones, and bid him to leave this place at once.

 There are some interesting ramifications.
 First, the celestials are now no longer restricted from leaving Celestia.
 They can all travel down the staircase (which still works).
 Secondly, their memories can now never be synced with Malcolm's.
 So if Malcolm encounters the &quot;real&quot; Saint Barnabas or Sister Assisi, they recall that he left for Earth, but do not remember any of their subsequent conversations with him.

-!!Arcadia (2006 Apr 30)
+## Arcadia (2006 Apr 30)
-See ((Wednesday14)) for an overview of the Arcadia situation.
+See [Wednesday14](Wednesday14) for an overview of the Arcadia situation.
 Note, however, that Fey and Bullettrain have not responded to recent emails (within the past 10 days).
 The last email received from them simply stated that they had reached Arcadia, and that it had moved.

 Bullettrain and Fey begin to poke around looking for clues.
 Fey gets kidnapped by the space pirates [[actually Hernando -- see below], who are currently docked (they took the Supernova, but Scorpio is back on Boneyard 47).
 The lieutenant (often acting captain of the Supernova) is a big, burly pirate named Arson Paine covered in animated tattoos -- a space battle going on on the right side of his face, and a naked woman dancing on the left side, with a ship occasionally flying across his forehead.